-In consideration of the qualifying master netting arrangements with various counterparties, the maximum potential loss as of 31 December 2015 and 30 June 2016 was approximately USD 8 million and USD 4 million, respectively.
+The maximum potential loss as of 31 December 2016 and 30 June 2017 was approximately USD 22 million and USD 7 million, respectively.
 The maximum potential loss is based on the positive market replacement cost assuming non-performance of all counterparties.